hotrodorm/hotrod/hotrod-project/docs/features.md

 ### Updatable Entity Model

 Entities for tables, views, and Nitro SELECTs separate their *Layout* (the structure of tables and queries) from their *Model* (custom behavior and implementation).
 This ensures that your hand-written domain logic remains safe from the ever-changing nature of table and query structures.
-When the persistence layer is updated the layout classes are refreshed to reflect the latest structures of tables, views, and queries while preserving your custom domain logic within the model classes.
+When the persistence layer is updated the layout classes are refreshed to reflect the latest database structures while preserving your custom domain logic within the separated model classes.

 ### Feature-Rich LiveSQL